soffes/blog/published/2006-04-08-apple-boot-camp-public-beta1/apple-boot-camp-public-beta1.markdown

+---
-# Apple Boot Camp Public Beta1
+title: Apple Boot Camp Public Beta1
+categories: apple
+---

 Apple has just released Boot Camp.
 It lets you dual boot easily Mac OS X and Windows XP (Pro or Home with SP2).
 This is just a beta version of the software.
 It will be included in the new OS 10.5 Leopard.
 All you need is an Intel Mac and a Windows XP CD.